Suntory eyes US canned cocktail push as young Japanese shun booze

-TOKYO : Japanese drinks giant Suntory Inc last year debuted a strong, lemony brew in Australia that quickly became the top seller in the canned cocktail market there.
+TOKYO: Japanese drinks giant Suntory last year debuted a strong, lemony brew in Australia that quickly became the top seller in the canned cocktail market there.

-Now the company is aiming to replicate that success in North America, critical to its aim in becoming the global leader in the fastest growing alcoholic drinks segment.
+Now the company is aiming to replicate that success in North America, critical to its aim of becoming the global leader in the fastest-growing alcoholic drinks segment.

-Expanding overseas is also a matter of survival for Japanese drinks companies facing aging market at home and a shift away from alcohol among younger people.
+Expanding overseas is also a matter of survival for Japanese drinks companies facing ageing market at home and a shift away from alcohol among younger people.

 "Australia is a very important test market for the global strategy," said Makoto Kitaura, a senior general manager at Suntory.